danfuzz/lactoserv/doc/configuration/2-common-configuration.md

 ### Frequencies

-The available units for frequencies are:
+Frequencies are specified using the class `Duration`.
+The available units are:

 * `/nsec` or `/ns` &mdash; Per nanosecond.
 * `/usec` or `/us` &mdash; Per microsecond.